sueddeutsche/editron/docs/doc-editor-options.md

 property            | type      | description
 |-------------------|-----------|---------------------------------------------|
-`add`               | boolean   | if set to `true`, will insert an add-action to add another item `addTitle`          | string    | button text of add-action //TODO: why button? array-editor always generates a btn? maybe this will be described in an extra doc for each default editor?
-`clone`             | boolean   | if set to `true`, will insert a clone-action to duplicate selected item `collapsed`         | boolean   | if set, will add a collapse button for the array contents.
+`add`               | boolean   | if set to `true`, will insert an add-action to add another item `addTitle`          | string    | alternative add-button text of enabled add-action `clone`             | boolean   | if set to `true`, will insert a clone-action to duplicate selected item `collapsed`         | boolean   | if set, will add a collapse button for the array contents.
 If set to `true`, will initially collapse the editor
 `insert`            | boolean   | if set to `true`, will add an insert-action between elements, to add another item